kframework/javascript-semantics/test262-coverage/README.md

 ```
 $ ./coverage.sh
 ```
-It will generate a coverage report `js.k` in the current directory.
+The above command will generate a coverage report `js.k` in the current directory.

-In [the coverage report](js.k), each semantic rule is annotated with a number of how many times it was executed by the test suite.
+In the coverage report [js.k](js.k), each semantic rule is annotated with a number of how many times it was executed by the test suite.
 The number `0` means that the corresponding semantic rule is not covered by any test.

 This way we found that there are 17 semantic rules in the core semantics which are not covered by the test suite, each corresponding to the language standard as shown in the following:
+(Note that we only consider rules that directly correspond to the core part of the standard, but ignore auxilious rules and standard library rules.)

 Section# - Step# of [Standard](http://www.ecma-international.org/publications/files/ECMA-ST/ECMA-262.pdf) | Line# of [Formal Semantics](js.k) | Feasible?
 ---------------------------------------------------------------------------------------------------------------------------|-------------------------|-----------------------